efea-umich/cse-593/main-project/project.typ

 == Evaluations of Existing Text-Input Techniques
 Many text-entry methods for smartwatches have been proposed, and researchers have conducted numerous comparative evaluations.
 These studies typically measure text entry speed (words per minute), accuracy (error rates), and user satisfaction or effort for different input techniques.

+We observe two important trends from the below works that will guide our design.
+First, "bulk" operations (e.g. swipe type) where one gesture or tap could convey a short message greatly improved speed.
+Unlike the traditional keyboard, only one or two fingers can interact with a smartwatch's keyboard at a time, greatly limiting throughput.
+Second, operations that utilize most, if not all, of the screen were preferred over tiny buttons.
+This allows for accurate typing within a certain margin of error.
+For instance, with swipe type, the user doesn't need to cover all the exact letters in order to get a desired word.
+Similarly, the DriftBoard @shibata2016driftboard, turned a majority of the smartwatch screen into an interactive trackpad.

+Overall, input methods that were more "forgiving" resulted in better typing performances.
+However, it was much harder to find research for one-tap auto-complete/suggested text features.
+While the systems described in Section 2.2 integrated predictive features, none have evaluated the usability of native suggested replies.

 === Tapping vs. Swiping vs. Handwriting @turner2021typing A recent controlled experiment had users enter phrases on smartwatches with three input styles ---tapping on a tiny QWERTY keyboard, swiping (trace input) on the same keyboard, and handwriting characters--- under both standing and walking conditions.
 The swipe method was the fastest by a large margin: about 30 WPM (words per minute) on average, compared to 20 WPM for tapping and 18 WPM for handwriting.
 Swiping also led to higher text entry satisfaction and lower perceived workload, even while walking, making it the top performer overall.
 This suggests that allowing users to draw through letters (like shape-writing, e.g. Swype-style input) can significantly improve performance on small screens, likely because it reduces the precision required for each letter tap.
 The handwriting method was slowest and least liked in that study, indicating that drawing each letter one by one on a watch (with current recognition technology) may not be efficient.